 The Graduate Student Handbook provides more details on the program and the department.

 In order to facilitate their rapid transition to our research-intensive program, first-year students are not expected to teach a Lab section.
-However, in order to learn to perform this activity effectively in subsequent years, first years observe and assist in several lab sections per semester and run help sessions for introductory courses in the department.
-Students also grade exams during their first three years.
+However, in order to learn to perform this activity effectively in subsequent years, first years often observe and assist more senior students in labs and may also run help sessions for introductory courses in the department.

-All second- and third-year students are normally expected to teach one section of the Laboratory C1903/1904.
-They are responsible in this capacity for designing a syllabus for the lab, conducting all lab sessions and providing evaluations of all student work, as well as a recommended final grade for each student.
+All second-year students are normally expected to teach one section per semester of Laboratory C1903/1904 (comprising a small class of 10-12 undergraduates).
+They are responsible in this capacity for designing a syllabus for the lab (based on a library of previously created labs), conducting the lab sessions, and providing evaluations of student work, as well as a recommended final grade for each student.
 They are also expected to attend TA meetings and to participate in the collective activity of developing new laboratory exercises.

 There is no single qualifying examination for advancement to PhD candidacy; the final exams of the five required courses and evaluations from the research examinations fullfil this role instead.
 Students admitted to candidacy are expected to complete a written dissertation proposal in their third year, present it to their faculty committee, and begin the project.
 At the end of the third year of residence, the Master of Philosophy Degree is awarded.